jcuervo5/Hawaii_Climate_Analysis/README.md

 ### Precipitation Analysis

-* Start by finding the most recent date in the data set.

-* Using the most recent date from the data set, the previous 12 months of precipitation data was retrieved by querying the 12 preceding months of data.
+* Using the most recent date from the data set, the previous 12 months of precipitation data was retrieved by querying the data.

 * The query results were loaded into a Pandas DataFrame with the date column set as the index.

-* The results were plotted and Pandas was used to print the summary statistics for the precipitation data.
+* The results were then plotted and Pandas was used to print the summary statistics for the precipitation data.

 ### Station Analysis

 * Queries were designed to:

-    1. Calculate the total number of stations in the dataset.
+    * Calculate the total number of stations in the dataset.

-    2. Find the most active stations (i.e. which stations have the most rows?).
+    * Find the most active stations (i.e. which stations have the most rows?).

-    3. List the stations and observation counts in descending order.
+    * List the stations and observation counts in descending order.

-    4. Find which station id had the highest number of observations?
+    * Find which station id had the highest number of observations?

-    5. Using the most active station id, calculate the lowest, highest, and average temperature.
+    * Using the most active station id, calculate the lowest, highest, and average temperature.

-    6. Design a query to retrieve the last 12 months of temperature observation data (TOBS).
+    * Design a query to retrieve the last 12 months of temperature observation data (TOBS).

-    7. Filter by the station with the highest number of observations.
+    * Filter by the station with the highest number of observations.

-    8. Find the last 12 months of temperature observation data for this station.
+    * Find the last 12 months of temperature observation data for this station.

 ### Climate App